AmreshSinha/Otaku/README.md

 ### Want to Contribute?
 ---

-Check our CONTRIBUTING Guidelines given in CONTRIBUTING.md
+Check our Contribution Guidelines given in CONTRIBUTING.md